kinoli/craft-bootstrap-sass-vue-boilerplate/README.md

 ## How it works

-This boilerplate is setup using Webpack to devlop on a local server (I use Mamp, but you can use whatever you want). the *dev* command will allow you to hot reload your changes, it will output files to the */dev* directory, which is where your local server should point its root to.
+This boilerplate is setup using Webpack to devlop on a local server (I use Mamp, but you can use whatever you want). the *dev* script will allow you to hot reload your changes, it will output files to the */dev* directory, which is where your local server should point its root to.

-The *build* command will output all production files to the */public_html* directory.
-Included is a sublime sftp configuration that is setup to automagically ftp any updates to that */build* directory into your server.
+The *build* script will output all production files to the */public_html* directory.
+Included is a VSCode sftp configuration that is setup to automagically ftp any updates to that */build* directory into your server.
 You will need to configure that.
 Read below for full instructions.

 ### Workflow